fIyingPhoenix/InfraCore/README.md

 ### Prepare the System

+> [!TIP]
-> **Note**: Repeat the same system preparation steps as for Router 1, but change the hostname to `router2.smoke-break.lan`:
+> Repeat the same system preparation steps as for Router 1, but change the hostname to `router2.smoke-break.lan`:

 ```bash
 # Make sure you use your own domain!